Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Spell-Check/quickstarts/php.md

 ms.topic: quickstart
 ms.date: 02/20/2019
 ms.author: aahi
-ms.openlocfilehash: 4437297c99e346209cf1f7a8973ea0f6f81894af
+ms.openlocfilehash: 8c95f0960c098ad56affc641996f1b52681d473e
-ms.sourcegitcommit: 598c5a280a002036b1a76aa6712f79d30110b98d
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 11/15/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74110785"
+ms.locfileid: "74383856"
 ---
-# <a name="quickstart-check-spelling-with-the-bing-spell-check-rest-api-and-php"></a>Início rápido: verificar a ortografia com a API REST do Verificação Ortográfica do Bing e PHP
+# <a name="quickstart-check-spelling-with-the-bing-spell-check-rest-api-and-php"></a>Quickstart: Check spelling with the Bing Spell Check REST API and PHP

-Use este guia de início rápido para fazer sua primeira chamada para a API REST do Verificação Ortográfica do Bing.
-Esse aplicativo simples do PHP envia uma solicitação para a API e retorna uma lista de correções sugeridas.
-Embora esse aplicativo seja escrito em PHP, a API é um serviço Web RESTful compatível com a maioria das linguagens de programação.
+Use this quickstart to make your first call to the Bing Spell Check REST API.
+This simple PHP application sends a request to the API and returns a list of suggested corrections.
+While this application is written in PHP, the API is a RESTful Web service compatible with most programming languages.

 ## <a name="prerequisites"></a>Pré-requisitos